ataguru/TalkWithYourFiles/README.md

 1. Run the application: `streamlit run streamlit_interface.py`
 2. Upload your files and enter your question in the provided fields.
 3. Click the "Ask" button to get the answer based on the contents of your files.

+## Tips
+1. LLM model to be used can be changed easily by modifying the qa_chain.py file.
+To do so: just update the model_name argument in the qa_chain runner with the model of your choice from OpenAI.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.